cold-storage/mysqlio/README.md

 For extended help, type the command name with no arguments.

+## mio-query

+`mio-query` will run the specified `SQL` query and output the results to STDOUT.

+`SQL` may be a file that contains SQL or it can be an actual SQL string like 'select Id from Account'.

+## mio-insert

+`mio-insert` will insert CSV data from STDIN into the specified `TABLE`.
+Column names in the CSV must match exactly table field names.

+`DROP_CREATE` is an optional path to a file of DDL statements to drop/create the table.
+If specified this will be run before inserting the data.

+`INDEXES` is an option path to a file of DDL statements to drop/create indexes.
+If specified this will be run after inserting the data, since it's generally faster to insert data and then create indexes.

 ## Confguration

 mysqlio looks for a file named `mysqlio-config.js` in the current directory.